brianpos/fhirpath.js/README.md

 If you need to regenerate the parser from the ANTLR4 grammar (which is in parser/FHIRPath.g4), first download the
-ANTLR4 library from http://www.antlr.org/download/antlr-4.7.1-complete.jar into
+ANTLR4 library from http://www.antlr.org/download/antlr-4.13.2-complete.jar into
 the root of the project directory, and then run "npm run generateParser".

+### Typescript port
+This branch contains a Typescript version of the engine.
+It passes all unit tests.
+To switch to test the javascript version, comment out the line in jest.config.js

 ### Building the demo page